 Early Voting In-Person

-- Starting 45 days before Election Day at 9025 Center Street, Manassas
+- Starting 45 days before Election Day at 9025 Center Street, Manassas.

 - You must provide your name and address and show an acceptable form of ID or sign an ID Confirmation Statement.
 To view a complete list of acceptable IDs, please visit our Voting In-Person page.
 If acceptable identification is not provided, you must sign an ID Confirmation Statement or a provisional ballot will be offered and you are allowed until the Friday at noon following the election to provide a copy of acceptable identification to the electoral board or sign an ID Confirmation Statement.
-Provisional voters receive a notice to remind them of the deadline and right to attend the electoral board meeting.
+Provisional voters receive a notice to remind them of the deadline and the right to attend the electoral board meeting.

 - Accessible equipment and/or curbside voting is available upon request.